 We all know some particularly meat-crazy folks for whom there is no greater gift in the world than a well-cooked steak or rack of barbecued ribs.
-Our collection of gifts for meat lovers includes a few edible items—jamón ibérico and real slow-smoked brisket from Louie Mueller in Texas, for two.
 But if you're shopping for someone who loves both meat and puttering around in the kitchen, why not invest in their omnivorous future by giving them the tools with which to make their own tasty morsels?
 We've got equipment in a whole range of price points and needs, from a simple carving knife to a fancy electric smoker.
 Here are just a few select options—no, choice finds—no, prime present ideas!
 They're all gifts of the finest grade—you'll see.

 An Immersion Circulator

 So you've got a friend who does a lot of messing around with meat, but doesn't yet own an immersion circulator?
 Pick them up an Anova.
 It may seem kind of fussy or just plain unnecessary, but the results speak for themselves: Though there are other reliable ways to cook a two-inch-thick steak perfectly, there certainly is no easier way.